 A college student’s dorm is their safe haven.
 When the day is over and there’s no more classes to catch, the dorm is the best place to be.
 College dorms, however, can be small, dark and cramped.
-The most surefire way to spruce up a dorm is buying a few plants, but with a full schedule, it can be really hard to keep a plant alive.
+The most surefire way to spruce up a dorm is buying a few plants or even finding a place to buy rare plants online, but with a full schedule, it can be really hard to keep a plant alive.

 The pop of color a plant can bring brightens up any room, and a study shows that interaction with indoor plants can reduce psychological and physiological stress, things every college student deals with.
 Plus, some plants are proven to purify the air by essentially intaking certain airborne toxins and transferring them to their roots where microbes break them down.
 Here are 9 plants perfect for beginners in college, and they’re not just cacti and succulents.

 1. Snake Plant

 The snake plant, also referred to as “mother-in-law’s tongue,” is a plant with thick, waxy leaves that grow vertically.
 Its leaves are dark green and can have accents of lighter green in the middle.
 The snake plant is an especially strong indoor plant.